leighs-hammer/rural/README.md

 Why use a module over a lookup service?
 As these are effectively JSON data sets, the return is fast and with out network latency of look up services external to the project.

 ## Notes on Requirements
+The previous dependency of lodash has been removed as of V 0.1.11

 ## Roadmaps